A measure of evidence based on the likelihood-ratio statistics: Introduction

+The LR statistic is widely known in the classical statistical inference by its optimal properties and its asymptotic distributions, even under nonstandard regular conditions, that can be employed to make approximate inferences \citep{Chernov1954,Drton}.
+Typically, $p$-values, test functions and confidence regions can be computed from the asymptotic distribution of this statistic.
+In this paper, we define the LR measure, discuss some of its random and non-random properties and show that it can be used as an upper bound for the posterior Bayesian probability.
+An upper bound for the posterior probability can be useful under high dimensional problems were the integration is a cumbersome task.
+As we shall see, the LR measure is the LR statistic defined as a set function over the subsets of the parameter space.

+This LR-measure can be easily applied to verify whether the genotype frequencies of a given population is under the Hardy-Weinberg Equilibrium (HWE), that is, when those frequencies remain constant from generation to generation.
+Typically there are three situations for an autosomal biallelic marker: 1) the population is under the HWE; 2) the population is undergoing a regular system of `inbreeding' (when relatives produce offspring); and 3) the population is undergoing a regular system of `outbreeding' (when genetically different individuals produce offspring).
+In order see these three conditions in terms of the population probabilities, let $AA$, $Aa$ and $aa$ be the possible genotypes and $\theta_1$, $\theta_2$ and $\theta_3$ their respective population probabilities, where $\theta_1+\theta_2+\theta_3 = 1$.
+From this restriction, we can express the parameter space by using only two parameters, e.g., $\theta_1$ and $\theta_3$ as showed in Figure \ref{fig:0}.

+Figure \ref{fig:0} illustrates the HWE in the dashed curve, the inbreeding condition in the dotted area below the dashed line and the outbreeding condition in the white area above the dashed line.
+Let $y_1$, $y_2$ and $y_3$ be the observed frequencies for the respective genotypes, where $y_1 + y_2 + y_3 = m$, with $m\in \mathbb{N}$.
+Based on the observed frequencies, one should be able to measure the likelihood the studied population is under the HWE.
+The farther the point of maximum likelihood $(\frac{y_1}{m}, \frac{y_3}{m})$ is from the dashed curve, the more implausible would be Hardy-Weinberg Equilibrium.
+The degree of implausibility can be measured by usual frequentist measures such as p-values and confidence regions \citep[see, for instance,][]{Emigh,GraffelmanWeir2016} and Bayesian procedures \citep{Lindley1988,Shoemaker, Puigetal2017}.
+In this paper, we develop some theoretical results for the likelihood ratio measure and apply them to the HWE problem in Section \ref{App}.

 The rest of this paper is organized as follows.
-Subsection \ref{Notation} presents some notations used in this paper, Section \ref{Like} defines the likelihood-ratio measure and exposes some properties not well known in the statistical literature, Subsection \ref{Examples} illustrates the methodology with the Binomial, Poisson and Normal distributions, Subsection \ref{Bayes-A} provides a comparison with the Bayesian approach.
-Relations with previous works are presented in Subsection \ref{Relation-P}, some criticisms of the likelihood approach are addressed in Subsection \ref{Criti}.
-Section \ref{Sharp-non-sharp} discusses how to test sharp and non-sharp hypotheses with the likelihood-ratio measure, Subsections \ref{Sharp0}, \ref{Sharp-non} and \ref{Sharp2} explore each scenario for two hypotheses.
+Section \ref{LR-Section} introduces the likelihood-ratio measure, some of its properties and two examples.
+Section \ref{Bayes-A} provides a comparison with the Bayesian approach.
 Finally, Section \ref{App} presents an application to the Hardy-Weinberg Equilibrium.